Juris Doctor, Cornell University

 International business, international law, Middle East studies, fiction author, novels and short stories

 Have engaged in extensive business experience, including offshore drilling, transportation and industry over a span of more than thirty years, commencing in 1974.
 Engaged in the practice of law for a period of eight years and was law clerk for New York Supreme Court Justice Richard Cardamone from 1963 to 1967.
 Was Legal Advisor to the Organization of Arab Oil Producing Countries from 1972 to 1974.
 Have been advising, helped institute, and sit on the Board of Trustees of the newly founded medical school of Universidad Dominican, O & M, In the Dominican Republic, in cooperation with Harvard Medical International.
 Advising a group of educators in India in instituting a new university in India, in cooperation with several United States universities, including Colgate University.

-The Rape of Rose-Anne Riley: A Novel, to be published 2010.
+- The Rape of Rose-Anne Riley: A Novel, published 2010

-Written and published several short stories, including "A Massacre at The Orchard," MIZNA, 2004.
+- Wrote and published several short stories, including "A Massacre at The Orchard," MIZNA, 2004

-Have traveled to more than eighty countries on business activities, including Was born and lived in Palestine until the age of 14.
-Lived and worked in Kuwait from 1972 to 1991.
+Have traveled to more than 80 countries on business activities.
+Born and lived in Palestine until the age of 14; lived and worked in Kuwait from 1972 to 1991.

 Former member and Chairman of the Board of Oceanic Offshore Drilling, Kuwait, former Chairman on the Board of the New Hartford Public Library, Member of the Board of Universidad Dominicana, O&M Medical School.